SantiagoMaya10/ppi_pl_MAYAls/README.md

 We regularly discuss and explore topics inspired by these influential works, offering insights and practical examples to our audience.

-You can find the videos description and urls in the ['Videos' folder](./Videos)
+You can find the videos description and urls in the [/Videos folder](./Videos) in this repo.

 # About me